LuxciumProject/mapping-tools/library/mapping-tools/README.md

   type SettledLeft = PromiseRejectedResult & {
     status: 'rejected';
     reason: any;

+    /*
+      the currentRejection can be undefined but the property itself can not be undefined
+     */
     currentRejection: true | false | undefined;

+    /* The null value of the transformStep and the index is -1 */ /* When value is -1 the folowing properties a not enumerated */
     transformStep: number;
     index: number;